Creamy Tuscan Gnocchi Bake

 1 cup heavy cream (240 ml)

-1 cup chicken broth or vegetable broth (240 ml)
+1 cup chicken or vegetable broth (240 ml)

 Crushed red pepper flakes